hellerve/blog/wip/Carp_Patterns_II:_Testing.md

 ### Structuring your tests

 I like putting all of my tests together, as a large battery.
-As the number of tests increases and their scope broadens this might get unwieldy, though.
+As the number of tests increases and their scope broadens this might get unwieldy.
 I have two go-to methods to rectify this.

 If I want to split up my tests by module, I usually put the tests in different files.
 This ensures that I can easily trigger just the tests that target the module that I’m currently working on.

-Inside these files, I can split up my test functions in multiple groups.
+Inside these files, I can split up my test functions into multiple groups.
 I move from using `deftest` to `with-test`, like this:

 ```